Four Principles for Physically Interpretable World Models: Introduction

 \section{Introduction}

-Autonomous systems are increasingly deployed in open and uncertain environments~\cite{saidi_autonomous_2022,topcu_assured_2020} and use high-dimensional observations like high-resolution images and LiDAR scans to perceive these environments in necessary detail.
-To achieve high performance, their planning and control are often implemented with deep learning methods like reinforcement learning (RL)~\cite{yang_safe_2022,garg_comparison_2019}.
-Since RL training is sample-inefficient, it is impractical to perform in the real world --- leading the controllers to be trained ``in the imagination'' of \textit{world models}~\cite{ha_world_2018,wu_daydreamer_2022}.
+\looseness=-1 Autonomous systems are increasingly deployed in open and uncertain environments~\cite[]{saidi_autonomous_2022,topcu_assured_2020} and use high-dimensional observations to perceive these environments in necessary detail.
+To achieve high performance, planning and control are often implemented with deep learning methods like reinforcement learning (RL)~\cite[]{yang_safe_2022,garg_comparison_2019}.
+Since RL training is sample-inefficient, it is impractical to perform in the real world --- leading to controllers trained ``in the imagination'' of \textit{world models}~\cite[]{ha_recurrent_2018,wu_daydreamer_2022}.

-World models learn to approximate the physical world by predicting future observations based on current observations and actions.
-Popular neural world models rely on compressing high-dimensional observations into the latent space using an autoencoder.
-Then these latent values are propagated forward in time based on learned temporal dependencies~\cite{deng_facing_2023} and decoded into predicted observations.
-World models can be drastically improved by injecting symbolic physical knowledge into their structure and training process.
-For example, the approach by~\cite{chen_automated_2022} automatically discovers physically meaningful variables from raw observations for more stable long-horizon predictions than methods with standard high-dimensional autoencoders.
-In another instance, \cite{liang_visualpredicator_2024} decompose control into neuro-symbolic predicates powered by vision-language models and predefined control primitives, thereby improving generalization.
+\looseness=-1 World models learn to approximate the physical world by predicting future observations based on current observations and actions.
+Popular neural world models compress observations into the latent space using an autoencoder, propagate these latent values forward in time based on learned temporal dependencies~\cite[]{deng_facing_2023}, and decode them into predicted observations.
+World models can be improved by injecting symbolic physical knowledge into their structure and training process.
+For example, \cite{chen_automated_2022} automatically extracted physically meaningful variables from raw observations, yielding more stable long-horizon predictions than standard autoencoders. \cite{brunton_discovering_2016} similarly used sparse regression to recover governing equations of nonlinear dynamics from noisy data.
+Controllers also generalize better when expressed as neuro-symbolic predicates that combine vision-language models with predefined control primitives~\cite[]{liang_visualpredicator_2024}.